skahwah/skahwah.github.io/_posts/2016-12-07-SLAE-Assignment-7.md

 ### Crypters
 Crypters are a program that encrypt an executable or shellcode and decrypt the executable or shellcode at run time.
 The goal of crypters is to evade antivirus detection.

-For this assignment, I decided to write the crypter in C and use the <a href="https://wiki.openssl.org/index.php/EVP_Symmetric_Encryption_and_Decryption">OpenSSL EVP</a> cipher routine.
+For this assignment, I decided to write the crypter in C and use the <a href="https://wiki.openssl.org/index.php/EVP_Symmetric_Encryption_and_Decryption">OpenSSL EVP</a> symmetric cipher routine.
 The encryption algorithm that was chosen is AES-256 with an 128 bit initialization vector in CBC mode.

 ### The Shellcode
 The example shellcode I will be using is a really simple stack-based `execve` SYSCALL that executes `/bin/sh`.